Frequently Asked Questions

 app.js

-example but demonstrates the principle.- Add a secret key to your
+example but demonstrates the principle..env

 :INTERNAL_API_KEY=your_secret_key_here